onionj/cv/index.md

 * Familiarity with odoo
 * Familiarity with Code testing
 * Familiarity whit PostgreSQL and Redis DB
-* Familiarity Celery
+* Familiarity whit Celery
-* Familiarity with Docker-compos
+* Familiarity with Docker and Docker-compos
 * Familiarity with network concepts‍‍‍
 * Familiarity Security Concepts (CEH)